atabix/nativescript-memory-leak-example/README.md

 After this initial period the memory seems to stabilize at around 93MB.

-The same test has been applied to another app in production with pages that are more complex.
+The same test has been applied to two very different apps in production with pages that are more complex.
 This example here resulted in 1MB increments.
-The production app resulted in 50MB increments.
+The production apps resulted in 50MB increments.
 In combination with navigating between different kinds of pages this memory problem is compounded, eventually resulting in the app shutting itself down.

+This behavior remained consistent when manually calling `Utils.GC()` and using `clearHistory: true` on navigation.